pusher/pusher-websocket-swift/README.md

 - `autoReconnect (Bool)` - set whether or not you'd like the library to try and autoReconnect upon disconnection
 - `host (PusherHost)` - set a custom value for the host you'd like to connect to, e.g. `PusherHost.host("ws-test.pusher.com")`
 - `port (Int)` - set a custom value for the port that you'd like to connect to
+- `activityTimeout (TimeInterval)` - after this time (in seconds) without any messages received from the server, a ping message will be sent to check if the connection is still working; the default value is supplied by the server, low values will result in unnecessary traffic.

 The `authMethod` parameter must be of the type `AuthMethod`.
 This is an enum defined as: